AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/definitions-pti-dates.md

 The Entry Date is the date when a project, task, or issue was created in&nbsp;Workfront.

-The Entry Date does not influence the timeline of projects, tasks, or issues, but it is important for tracking and reporting purposes.
-Workfront automatically generates the Entry Date when the object is created and you cannot manually edit it.
+The Entry Date does not influence the timeline of projects, tasks, or issues, but it is important for tracking and reporting purposes. [!DNL Workfront] automatically generates the Entry Date when the object is created and you cannot manually edit it.

 ![](assets/entry-date-in-task-details-highlighted-nwe-350x105.png)